For queries or questions, comment in the section below or send us a message via this link!

-The ukhouseplants' rule of 'droughts between drenches' strongly applies to all desert cacti.
-In the spring and summer, allow all of the soil to dry out in between waters for at least a week.
-During the cooler months of the year, reduce this further to replicate its dormancy period.
-Don't worry about under-watering, these beauties can last at thirty days without water in most cases!
+The ukhouseplants' rule of 'droughts between drenches' strongly applies to all desert Cacti.
+In the growing period, allow ALL of the soil to dry out in between waters, reducing this to every eight to ten weeks in the autumn and winter for its dormancy.
 Under-watering symptoms are usually uncommon; however, crispy and stunted growth are possibly due to either forgetfulness or too much sunlight.
 Over-watering symptoms include root and stem rot, mushy yellow leaves or a rotten stem.
 These issues can be corrected by removing the plant out from its pot and inspecting the rootball or soil.
 Are the roots brown and mushy?
 If so, remove the affected roots and replace the soil with a well-draining potting mix (Cactus & Succulent Compost is best).
 If the bottom of the stem is mushy, it's game over - the 'heart' of the plant has rotted, meaning that revival is minimal.
-Cacti are more likely to suffer from over-watering if they're situated in a dark location or in overly-moist soil.
+Cacti are more likely to suffer from over-watering if they're situated in a dark location or overly-moist soil.

-This is not a factor; however, a quick hose down from time to time will reduce the number of dust particles or pests on its body.
+This is not a factor; however, a quick hose down from time to time will reduce dust particles or pests on its body.

-This one is a reminder to reduce everything - especially the temperature.
+This is to remind you that everything needs to be reduced - especially the watering and temperature.

 |Time of Year||Care Requirements|